On this page:

 Along with our partners, we will be launching a Good Growth Hub to ensure young people across Hackney and Tower Hamlets are connected into opportunities within the CEZ and we’ve already launched new affordable workspace and community space at Trowbridge Gardens and The Baths, and an additional 10,000 sq ft of new affordable space will be enhanced under the CEZ.

 For more information, please visit see Hackney Wick and Fish Island.

-A grant scheme has been launched to help 10 creative businesses in Hackney Wick and Fish Island gain access to new equipment or enhance their workspaces, with a total of £100,000 in funding available.
+A grant scheme is helping 9 creative businesses in Hackney Wick and Fish Island gain access to new equipment or enhance their workspaces, with a combined £100,000 in funding.

 The space makers grants programme is funded through the Mayor of London’s Creative Enterprise Zone scheme.

 These are designated areas of London where help is given to artists and creative businesses to start-up and grow; find permanent affordable space to work – and where local people are helped to learn creative sector skills and find new jobs.
 The Hackney Wick and Fish Island Creative Enterprise Zone was established in 2018.

 The grants programme is managed jointly by Hackney Council, Tower Hamlets Council and the London Legacy Development Corporation.

 It’s part of a commitment shared by the local authorities to preserve creative workspace, through a combination of rent cap policies, strong provision of employment space in new developments and Council-led projects such as Wick Workspaces.